LaunchCodeEducation/lchs/src/chapters/functions/function-output.rst

 When we call ``draw_square`` in line 9, we do not want the function to give us an *answer*.
 Instead, we want it to make a turtle draw a specific shape on the screen.
-In this case, there is no need for the function to send any data back to the main program.
+In this case, the function does not need to send any data back to the main program.
 Once the turtle finishes moving, the function ends, and control passes back to the the next statement after the function call.

 When we write a function, we must decide whether or not it will return data once its job is done.
 We do NOT need to include the ``return`` keyword in